parsabsh/linux-notes/README.md

 Where `n` is the _jobs ID_.

-This command sends the process to background.
+This command sends the process to the background.

 ### fg